Deschamps - from 'water carrier' to France legend

 Striker Benzema joined injured midfielders Pogba and N'Golo Kante, who both started the 2018 final, on the sidelines, yet France have been able to cope without the trio.

-Mbappe has five goals, 36-year-old Olivier Giroud has four, while Antoine Griezmann, operating in a deeper role, has three assists and created the most opportunities in the competition.
+Mbappe has five goals, 36-year-old Olivier Giroud has four, while Antoine Griezmann, operating in a deeper role, has three assists and created the most opportunities in the tournament.

 France's 4-2-3-1 formation has allowed Mbappe and Ousmane Dembele to attack from the wide positions, while Adrien Rabiot and Aurelien Tchouameni have provided the midfield platform in the absence of Pogba and Kante.